 2. Business Line of Credit

-With a business line of credit, lenders assign you a credit limit which you are free to make withdrawals on whenever you need to.
-You only have to repay for the money you’ve withdrawn plus the interest.
-You can pay either weekly or monthly, depending on the terms you and the lender has agreed to.
-Once you’ve paid your loan, your credit limit will be restored to the original amount.
-You can then withdraw from your line of credit again whenever the situation calls for another loan.
+With a business line of credit, lenders assign you a credit limit on which you are free to make withdrawals whenever you need to.
+You only have to repay the money you’ve withdrawn plus the interest.
+You can pay weekly or monthly, depending on the terms you and the lender have agreed to.
+Once you’ve paid your long-term loans, your credit limit will be restored to the original amount.
+You can withdraw from your line of credit again whenever the situation calls for another loan.

 With a business line of credit, loan amounts range from $10,000 to $5 million and interest rates are usually 5.25% to 29.99%.
-Start-up businesses usually avail this type of loan because it’s easy to qualify for.
+Start-up businesses typically avail of this type of loan because it’s easy to qualify for.
 They can also choose whether they want to secure the loan or not.

 3. Equipment Financing

 With equipment financing, lenders provide you with the money you need to buy or upgrade equipment.
 Repayment terms are usually made through affordable scheduled payments.
 This means you won’t have to pay for the equipment out-of-pocket.